 [intro]One of the often overlooked aspects of managing an online shop is networking.
-This is essential both online and in person as it's both an excellent way to advertise your brand but to also generate sales and exposure from other individuals and online shops too. [/intro]
+This is essential both online and in-person as it's both an excellent way to advertise your brand and also generate sales and exposure from other individuals and online shops too. [/intro]

 Business Networking in person

 Business networking events are available up and down the country.
 You’ll often see these advertised on social media - more often than not on the likes of LinkedIn and occasionally, Facebook.
 If you can and they’re applicable to you and your online shop, you should attend some of these events.
 This will help you quickly get known locally, even more so if you have business cards ready to hand out with your online shop domain name and social media profiles listed on them.

 When attending these events, be sure to dress smartly, get involved with conversations where you can and approach new people.
 This can be easier said than done, but at these events, there’s always plenty of people approaching strangers and ‘working the room’ as it were, so you should have no problem meeting new people and other business owners within your locality.
 If you can, offer business cards, and if not, follow individuals on social media with your online shop’s social media.
 This allows you to network online together at a later date and can also encourage likes and followers.